 At the beginning of winter, Oda-san; a friend of mine who works as a researcher and lecturer at one of the leading university in Japan, invited me to visit tsunami-affected areas, not so far from Sendai City.
 Less than an hour by bus with his students, we arrived in Arahama.
 Although not for the first time for me visited this area, there were the new things that I got.
 Arahama was devastated by the tsunami on March 11, 2011.
-And again, I had the opportunity to see the great impact of the tsunami.
-Arahama population was around 2,400 people before the 2011 tsunami, and more than 200 people have been killed and still missing.
+Arahama population was around 2,400 people before the 2011 tsunami, and more than 200 people killed and still missing.

-I smelt the beach, but I could not see sea waves directly because of along the shoreline was built the seawall, one of the structural mitigation carried out by the Japanese government to prepare the possibility of the tsunami disaster in the future.
-I estimated the distance to the beach and the location I stood up around a hundred meters.
+I smelt the beach, but I couldn’t see seawater directly because of along the shoreline the seawall obstructed my view.
+This is the structural mitigation carried out by the Japanese government to prepare the possibility of the tsunami disaster in the future.
+I estimated the distance to the beach and the location where I stood around a hundred meters.
 I looked around, no more houses and found reeds as tall as an adult.
 Small yellow flags were swaying in the breeze triggered my curiosity.
 The flags were installed along the rope and connected to the ground by using a particular binder.

 “What does the flag means ?”
 I asked enthusiastically to Oda-san.

-“These flags seems like a message if they want to return to this area.”
-Said Oda-san.
-He also explained if the Japanese government had to relocate the entire of populations to new places far away from the coastal zone.
+“These flags seems like a message if the people want to return to this area again,” said Oda-san.
+He also explained if the Japanese government relocated the entire of populations to new places far away from the coastal zone.

 Arahama elementary school was the only building left.
-The tsunami reached the second floor of the building.
+The tsunami reached the second floor.
 The building had been saved more than 300 people.
 The upstairs of the building functioned for evacuation site.
-I assumed that the Japanese government will make this building as a tsunami heritage.
+I assumed that the Japanese government would be functioned the building as a tsunami heritage.

 The spirit of Tsunami-Tendenko

 Suddenly, tsunami-tendenko crossed my mind.
-Tsunami-tendenko is famous in Sanriku region where the tsunami has frequently hit this area.
-Tsunami-tendeko is one of Japanese indigenous knowledge that introduced by Fumio Yamashita, an expert on Japan’s tsunami history who had experienced the 1933 tsunami.
+Tsunami-tendenko is famous in Sanriku region where the tsunami had frequently hit this area.
+Tsunami-tendeko is one of Japanese local wisdom that introduced by Fumio Yamashita, an expert on Japan’s tsunami history who had experienced the 1933 tsunami.

 Briefly, tendenko could mean “go separately.”
 So the spirit tendenko is an attempted to avoid “tomo-daore.”
 Tomo-daore is a situation that could be made people in danger for inappropriate action at the time of disaster.
-Most of the casualties in the event of disaster are many people crowded to find and to save their family.
-It could be contributed to the congestion on the roads, and people will not have enough time to save their lives.
+Most of the casualties in the event of disaster are many people try to find their family.
+It will create the congestion on the roads, and people will not have enough time to save their lives.

-The tsunami-tendenko spirit requires further study to translate it into practical.
-There are dilemmas in the process, but among the dilemmas, we have to make a decision.(***)
+The tsunami-tendenko spirit requires further study through practical example.
+There are dilemmas in the process, but amongst the dilemmas, we have to make a decision.(***)